EdgeApp/redux-keto/docs/bad-alternatives.md

 This works correctly, but it requires mixing together different concerns.

 Imagine a racing simulator where the maximum speed depends on dozens of other parameters, such as engine power, driver weight, slope, wind, tire grip, and so forth.
 Pretty soon half the app ends up as a single giant reducer, which isn't maintainable.
-With `redux-keto`, all these values can be separte reducers with values flowing between them naturally.
+With `redux-keto`, all these values can be separate reducers with values flowing between them naturally.

 ## `redux-thunk` Solutions